mdwicker1959/mdwicker1959/README.md

 - Hi, I’m @mdwicker1959
-- I’m interested in learning to wrote in JavaScript and then Python.
+- I’m interested in learning to write code in JavaScript and then Python.
 - I’m currently learning web development.
 - I just received my A+ certification and am planning to do something in the field of websites and something more after that.
 - I'm retired and just now starting to learn about the world of IT.